 O'Reilly names Co-Presidents Greg Henslee as Chief Executive Officer and Ted Wise as Chief Operating Officer.
 With the retirements (2002-2003) of Chub O'Reilly, Charlie O'Reilly, Rosalie O'Reilly Wooten, and Larry O'Reilly, Greg Henslee and Ted Wise take over daily operations.
 David O'Reilly remains active as Chairman of the Board.

 The Midwest acquisition on May 31, 2005, takes O'Reilly halfway across the U.S.A. with stores in 25 states.
 Added were: 72 stores, two DCs (Minneapolis, MN, and Billings, MT), a presence in six additional states; Minnesota, Montana, North Dakota, South Dakota, Wisconsin, and Wyoming.

 In December of 2007, O'Reilly celebrates 50 years in the auto parts business with 1,687 stores and 14 distribution centers.

-The December 31 acquisition of VIP Auto Parts puts O'Reilly Auto Parts in 42 states.
+The December 31 acquisition of VIP Auto Parts moves O'Reilly into the Northeast and 42 states.
 Acquired were: 56 stores in three states: Maine, New Hampshire, and Massachusetts; and one DC in Lewiston, ME (now Devens, MA).

 On January 1, Greg Henslee was named President/CEO.
 Ted Wise transitioned from Co-President/COO to the role of Executive Vice President of Expansion.In April, O'Reilly celebrated 20 years on the NASDAQ.